microsoft/rushjs.io-website/pages/developer/everyday_commands.md

 # Pull the latest changes from Git
 $ git pull

-# Install NPM packages as needed
+# Install npm packages as needed
 $ rush update

 # Do a clean rebuild of everything